Alfred9/Exploring-LLMs/RAG_Architectures/readme.md

 • Specialized retrieval agents focus on different tasks
 • Agents can communicate and collaborate to solve complex problems For example, one agent might retrieve from various sources, another might do data transformation, and a third personalizing the results from the user—all coordinated by a master agent that assembles the final response.

+### Adaptive Retrieval-Augmented Generation (RAG) System
+ implements an advanced Retrieval-Augmented Generation (RAG) approach that adapts its retrieval strategy based on the type of query.